Near and Middle Eastern Civilizations

 Nizri, Yigal - BFA

-Porter, Anne - BA, MA, MA, PhD
+Suleman, Fahmida - BA, MA, PhD

-Sheibani, Mariam - BA, MA, PhD
+Sunahara, Kay - BA, MA, PhD

-Welton, Megan - BA, MA, PhD
+Welton, Lynn - BA, MA, PhD

 NMC: Near and Middle Eastern Civilizations MA

 Depending on the amount of undergraduate preparation, students may enrol in either a two-year MA program or a one-year MA program option.
-Students can also complete the MA through a coursework option or a thesis option.
+Students can complete the MA through a coursework option or a thesis option.
 The MA program may be taken on a part-time basis.

-MA Program (One-Year Option)
+MA Program (One-Year Coursework Option)

 Minimum Admission Requirements